-ABS warning light "(")"
+ABS warning light " ((())"

 This warning light comes on when the vehicle is first turned on, and goes off after starting riding.
 If the warning light comes on while riding, the anti-lock brake system may not work correctly.
-(See page 3-15.)

-If the light does not come at all, or if the light does not go off after traveling 10 km/h (6 mi/h), have a Yamaha dealer check the vehicle.
+If the ABS warning light does not turn off after reaching 10 km/h (6 mi/h), or if the warning light comes on while riding: